Texas Counseling License Requirements

 The Texas State Board of Examiners of Professional Counselors does not provide a list of approved programs or schools for LPC licensure.
 Any program will be considered if it is counseling-related and includes a minimum of 60 credit hours.
 It must also include 300 hours of supervised practicum and course content from 10 core areas, such as human behaviors and professional development.

 Who can supervise my internship hours while I am an LPC-Intern?

 Supervisors must be Board-approved in order to supervise an LPC-Intern.
 In order to apply for Board approval, the individual must maintain LPC licensure in good standing for at least three years and then complete a 40-hour training course on supervision.
-As of July 2019, the fee to become a Board-approved supervisor is $100 every two years.
+As of January 2023, the fee to become a Board-approved supervisor is $54.

 Can I work as a school counselor if I don’t have an education degree?

 Prospective school counselors must complete an approved Educator Preparation Program (EPP) and a master’s degree.
 Admission requirements for EPPs and master’s degree programs vary and you may not need to complete an education-focused degree if all other requirements are met.
 All school counselors must work as a teacher for at least two years before they are eligible to earn the School Counselor certification.

 Where can I complete my LCDC internship once I am approved as an LCDC-I?

 You may choose to complete your internship in a number of different settings, including a hospital, detoxification facility, or community mental health center.
 Regardless of the type of setting, the organization must be authorized as a Clinical Training Institute (CTI) by the Texas Department of State Health Services.
 The process of becoming an approved CTI is rigorous to ensure the internship meets professional standards.